Provide a safe and friendly environment in where kids can grow and thrive

 This program focuses on a more advanced curriculum appropriate to age and skill level, teaching basic knots, rigging, basic maneuvers, right of way concepts, and more.
 Each sailor must pass a swim and capsize test the first day of the season, regardless of sailing experience.

 This program is designed around the older kids, from ages 13-17 teaching basic knots, rigging, basic maneuvers, right of way concepts, and more.
 If your teenager has no sailing experience, this is the group they will be in.
 Each sailor must pass a swim and capsize test the first day of the season, regardless of sailing experience.
+If your sailor has gone through the beginner level, they can move onto the Beginner Laser or Intro to Dinghy Sailing classes.

 Beginner Laser Sailing